The Mighty: Plot

-After tracking Max and Kenny, Kevin breaks in, armed with a squirt gun he claims is loaded with sulfuric acid which he got for Christmas.
+After tracking Max and Kenny, Kevin breaks in, armed with a squirt gun that he lies is loaded with sulfuric acid.
 He sprays it in Kenny's eyes.
-Before an angered Kenny regains himself and attempts to hurt Kevin, Max tackles him through the wall where the police are waiting; Kenny is then returned to prison for life without the possibility of parole while Kevin and Max run home to have Christmas dinner with Gwen, Grim and Gram.
+Before an angered Kenny regains himself and attempts to hurt Kevin, Max tackles him through the wall where the police are waiting; Kenny is then returned to prison for life without the possibility of parole while Kevin and Max run home to have Christmas dinner with Gwen, Grim, and Gram.
 While exchanging Christmas gifts, Kevin gives Max a blank book and tells him to write in it.

 That night, Kevin dies in his sleep due to heart problems.
-The next morning, Max hears the news and runs to the ambulance outside Kevin's house.
-Max recalls the biogenic intervention unit of a research center Kevin had mentioned earlier where he tells Max that he was going to be the first to be transplanted into a new body so that he can live his life normally and to the fullest.
-As the ambulance leaves, Max chases it to find the place, barefoot in the snow, only to discover that the lab in question is actually a commercial laundromat.

-The following weeks, Max continues attending school but spends his spare time locked in the basement, even missing Kevin's funeral and seeing Gwen moving away.
+The following weeks, Max continues attending school but spends his spare time locked in the basement, missing Kevin's funeral and seeing Gwen moving away.
 He later runs into Loretta at a bus stop, who says that "doing nothing's a drag, kid".
-He takes this advice to heart and even works up the courage to answer a question from his teacher during a lecture.

-Inspired by their bond, Max decides to write all the adventures he had with Kevin in the blank book.
+He takes this advice to heart and decides to write all the adventures he had with Kevin in the blank book.
 Max gets writer's block on the last page and puts an illustration of King Arthur's grave which reads "Here Lies King Arthur, Once and Future King".
 Max then takes Kevin's ornithopter and winds it up, making it fly.